-Education in India: A Right Forsaken During COVID-19
+Education in India: A Duty Forsaken During COVID-19

 In March 2020, when the coronavirus outbreak was declared a pandemic by the World Health Organization, the Government of India responded with a nationwide lockdown to avoid a looming public health crisis.
 More than a year later, while India’s COVID-19 crisis continues to wreak havoc on the nation, the government’s policy response itself has given rise to problems far more chronic and dire.
 With lockdowns came school closures across the country that threatened the right to education for students at the socioeconomic margins, especially those belonging to India’s Scheduled Tribes.
 Education in India has become a right guaranteed by the government on paper, lacking in reality, and abandoned during the pandemic.